Ventilation to Reduce Moisture and Condensation

 Ventilation flushes the moist and humid air out of your home and replaces it with fresh air.
 And, it improves the performance of the above measures.
 Insulation and ventilation are highly compatible for humidity reduction as they improve the effectiveness and efficiency of each other.
 Additionally, dehumidifiers and heaters don’t have to work as hard to achieve the same result because ventilation reduces moisture and insulation helps keep the house warmer.

 Roof ventilation fans are the most typical installation type at Solar Whiz.
 It is a powerful mechanical exhaust fan that pulls air out of your roof space and replaces it with fresh outdoor air.
-This air is drawn in from eave vents usually located on the eaves of your home.
-This air movement effectively reduces the amount of condensation that builds up in your roof-space and protects it from structural damage and mould growth.
+This air is drawn in from openings into the roof space such as gaps between tiles or openings at the corrugations of roof sheets etc..
+If there is no or little access to replacement air – eave vents can be installed under the eaves of your home for fresh air access This air movement effectively reduces the amount of condensation that builds up in your roof space and protects it from structural damage and mould growth.

 We also offer a method of ventilation that uses ceiling vents to draw air up and out of the rooms in your house.
 This method helps to circulate and refresh the air throughout the entire house.
 It is especially good for reducing moisture and condensation in particular rooms.

 Subfloor fans do the same as roof ventilators but for your subfloor space.
 They extract the damp and moist air and replace it with fresh and dry air.
 This is crucially important during wetter months when subfloor areas can often stay wet for months on end.
 This can result in rising dampness and structural damage.

 Our subfloor ventilation systems are highly effective and customisable to your needs.
 Read more about it on our dedicated subfloor page here!

 What is Mechanical Ventilation and How Does it Help Buildings Reduce Moisture and Condensation?